 The law permits you to seek compensation if you have fallen victim to medical malpractice.
 Although compensation cannot cure your paralysis, it can help pay for unexpected expenses that you may face for years to come.
 You also may be able to better access the care that you need.

 In many medical malpractice cases, awards consist of compensatory damages.
 In some cases, usually involving reckless or intentional behaviors, punitive damages might also be a part of your award.
-A Columbus-based lawyer with our firm can analyze the circumstances of your paralysis injury and determine the full range of damages for which you may be eligible.
+A medical lawyer Columbus Ohio working in our firm can analyze the circumstances of your paralysis injury and determine the full range of damages for which you may be eligible.

 Getting Compensatory Damages

 Compensatory damages can be economic or non-economic.
 Usually, an incident of medical malpractice leads to both types of damages.
 Economic damages directly compensate injury victims for their losses.
 Common examples of economic damages are:

 - Medical bills